 Simplify and standardize your Kubernetes deployments across all of your environments using Kublr’s intuitive UI or API.
 Easily deploy Kubernetes clusters and all required logging and monitoring with the Kublr Control Plane.
-Kublr enables you to transform your architectural approach, focus on innovation, increase time to market—all without compromising security or increasing complexity.
+Kublr enables you to transform your architectural approach, focus on innovation, and increase time to market — all without compromising security or increasing complexity.

 - Centralized Multi-Cluster Management